-Impact Discussion: As described in Section 3.2, Environmental Baseline, this Initial Study evaluates impacts from three proposed projects, some with several elements:
+Impact Discussion: As described in Section 3.2, Environmental Baseline, this Initial Study evaluates impacts from three one proposed projects, some with several elements:

-- 1. Permit application no. 12TPM-00000-00006 is a request to split the existing 10.25-acre lot into two parcels of 3.03 (Proposed Parcel A) and 7.22 acres (Proposed Parcel B). - 2.
-Permit application no. 11CDH-00000-00006 is request to allow (1) as-built grading and gabion retaining wall, (2) the removal of a water well constructed within the stream terrace prior to current ownership, (3) demolition of an existing residence and accessory structure on Proposed Parcel B, and (4) modifications, some of which are already in place, to the previously approved Habitat Restoration and Revegetation Plan for 2825 Padaro Lane (APN 005-260-009), Summerland, Santa Barbara County, California" dated April 9, 2009 (Plan).
+- 1. Permit application no. 12TPM-00000-00006 is a request to split the existing 10.25-acre lot into two parcels of 3.03 (Proposed Parcel A) and 7.22 acres (Proposed Parcel B). - 2.Permit application no. 11CDH-00000-00006 is request to allow (1) as-built grading and gabion retaining wall, (2) the removal abandonment of a water well constructed within the stream terrace prior to current ownership, (3) demolition of an existing residence and accessory structure on Proposed Parcel B, and (4) (3) modifications, some of which are already in place, to the previously approved Habitat Restoration and Revegetation Plan for 2825 Padaro Lane (APN 005-260-009), Summerland, Santa Barbara County, California" dated April 9, 2009 (Plan).
+The proposed project also includes establishment of a building envelope and placement of a development exclusion area.
 (Proposed Parcel B) - 3.
-Permit application no. 11CDH-00000-00054 is a request to construct a new single-family residence with associated grading on Proposed Parcel A.
+Permit application no. 11CDH 00000 00054 is a request to construct a new single family residence with associated grading on Proposed Parcel A.

-Each of these is discussed below.
+Each of these The proposed project is discussed below.